StydeNet/enlighten/README.md

 # my_default_database_enlighten
 ```

-Alternatively add a new connection entry in `config/database.php` with the name `enlighten`:
+Alternatively, add a new connection entry in `config/database.php` with the name `enlighten`:

 ```
    'enlighten' => [